hjoliver/cylc-doc/src/glossary.rst

       * :term:`task state`

    task
-      A task represents an activity in a workflow.
-It is a specification of that activity consisting of the script or executable to run and certain details of the environment it is run in.
+      A task is a unit of activity in a workflow.
+The `flow.cylc` configuration file specifies how tasks relate to one another (in the dependency :term:`graph`), the script or executable to run the activity, and where and how to run it.

-      The task specification is used to create a :term:`job` which is executed on behalf of the task.
+      The task specification is used to create a :term:`job` to be executed on behalf of the task.

       Tasks submit :term:`jobs <job>` and therefore each :term:`job` belongs